 The Writing in the Disciplines Program offers programming throughout the year open to all faculty and graduate students who teach.
-We also provide special programming tailored to the needs of school’s and departments.
+We also provide special programming tailored to the needs of schools and departments.

-Monday, January 6, 2014 from 12:00 pm – 3:00 pm
+Wednesdays, January 28 to April 29, 2015 from 12:00 pm – 3:00 pm

 The retreat is simple: we provide coffee, tea and snacks and a quiet, comfortable place to work.
 Attend as your schedule permits throughout the semester.
 No RSVP required.

 Sponsored by the Writing in the Disciplines Program, the Center for Teaching and Learning, and Bailey/Howe Library.